replit/kaboom/doc/25-platformer.md

 	})
 ```

-The code above implements what happens when the player collides with a portal object.
-If the player reaches a portal, they will go to the game scene of the next level, with a different levelId.
-The game also keeps track of the number of coins they collected in the previous level.
+The code above implements what happens when the player's sprite collides with a portal object.
+If the player reaches a portal, they will go to the next level game scene, which has a different `levelId`.
+The game also keeps track of the number of coins collected in the previous level.
 If the player has completed all the levels, they will go to the winning scene instead.

-Add the following code below the "portal" collision function:
+Add the following code below the `"portal"` collision function:

 ```javascript
 	player.onGround((l) => {